astronomer/docs/software/integrate-auth-system.md

 Make sure that you create an `App client`, which is the OpenID client configuration that we will use to authenticate against.
 You do not need to generate a client secret, as Astronomer is a public client that uses implicit flow.

-Once the pool and app client are created, head over to the `App integration` >`App client settings` tab and configure these settings:
+Once the pool and app client are created, open `App integration` >`App client settings` and configure the following settings:

 - Select an identity provider to use (either the built-in cognito user pool or a federated identity provider).
 - Set the callback URL parameter to `https://houston.BASEDOMAIN/v1/oauth/redirect/`.